Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Experiments

-We compare our T1S algorithm with Direct Attribution Prediction (DAP) \cite{lampert13AwAPAMI,lampert2009zeroshot_dat}.
-For DAP, at test time each dimension of the word vectors of each test sample is predicted, from which the test class labels are inferred.
-DAP can be taken as directly using Eq (\ref{eq:self-training-1-step}) without the word vector smoothing by Eq (\ref{eq:self-training}).
-Four variants are compared: (a) using different video-level feature representation (AvgP or ITE); (b) using different zero-shot learning algorithm (T1S or DAP).
-Figure \ref{tab:Zero-shot-Learning-results} shows the results. \pl{ Our ITE+T1S approach is the best performing method, outperforming the second best by 3.6, 4.8, and 1.2 absolute percentage points respectively.
-The results confirm the effectiveness of the knowledge transfer scheme, which improves upon the random baseline by 8.1, 6.3, and 15.9 absolute percentage points.
-The second best model for Plutchik and YouTube-24 is AvgP+T1S, whose performance is close to the best method.
-This suggests the T1S technique contributes the biggest performance gain when the training classes bear some similarity to the unseen testing classes.
+Figure \ref{tab:Zero-shot-Learning-results} shows the results.
+Our ITE+T1S approach produces the best accuracy, outperforming the second best baseline by 3.6, 4.8, and 1.2 absolute percentage points respectively and the random baseline by 8.1, 6.3, and 15.9 absolute percentage points.
+We observe that AvgP+T1S is the second best technique on VideoStory-P14 and YouTube-24, but ITE+DAP is the second best technique on the YouTube-8 dataset.
+An important difference between the two scenarios is that YouTube-8 contain less emotions than VideoStory-P14 and YouTube-24, so the semantic distance between individual emotions is greater in YouTube-8.
+This suggests the T1S technique contributes the biggest performance gain when the training classes bear some similarity to the unseen test classes.
 However, when the training classes are very different from the testing classes, the ITE encoding scheme plays an important role.
+It is also worth mentioning that the results of YouTube-24 have a largest margin improvement over baselines than the two other datasets.
+This result indicates zero-shot learning performs better when a larger variant set of emotions exist in the training set.
 Overall, the experiments show the combination of ITE+T1S is effective under different zero-shot learning conditions.
-Given the inherent difficulties of the zero-shot learning task, we consider the results to be very promising.}
+Given the inherent difficulties of the zero-shot learning task, we consider the results to be very promising.